 Deductibles have been an essential part of the insurance contract for many years.
-Understanding the role deductibles play when insuring a car or home is an important part of getting the most out of your insurance policy.
+Understanding the role deductibles play when insuring a vehicle or home is integral to getting the most out of your insurance policy.

-State insurance regulations strictly dictate the way deductibles are incorporated into the language of a policy and how deductibles are implemented, and these laws can vary from state to state.
+State insurance regulations strictly dictate the way deductibles are incorporated into the policy's language and how deductibles are implemented.
+These laws can vary from state to state.

 Percentage deductibles generally only apply to homeowners policies and are calculated based on a percentage of the home’s insured value.
-So if your house is insured for $100,000 and your insurance policy has a 2 percent deductible, $2,000 would be deducted from any claim payment.
+Therefore, if your house is insured for $100,000 and your insurance policy has a 2 percent deductible, $2,000 would be deducted from any claim payment.
 In the event of the $10,000 insurance loss, you would be paid $8,000.
-In the event of a $25,000 loss, your claim check would be $23,000.
+For a $25,000 loss, your claim check would be $23,000.

 Note that with auto insurance or a homeowners policy, the deductible applies each time you file a claim.
-The one major exception to this is in Florida, where hurricane deductibles specifically are applied per season rather than for each storm.
+There are exceptions to this practice in Florida and Louisiana, where hurricane deductibles are applied once per season rather than for each storm.

 Deductibles generally apply to property damage, not to the liability portion of homeowners or auto insurance policies.
-To use a a homeowners policy example, a deductible would apply to property damaged in a rogue outdoor grill fire, but there would be no deductible against the liability portion of the policy if a burned guest made a medical claim or sued.
+For example, with a homeowners policy, a deductible would apply to property damaged in a rogue outdoor grill fire; however, there would be no deductible against the policy's liability portion if a burned guest made a medical claim or sued.

-One way to save money on a homeowners or auto insurance policy is to raise the deductible so, if you're shopping for insurance, ask about the options for deductibles when comparing policies.
+One way to save money on a homeowners or auto insurance policy is to raise the deductible.
+Therefore, if you're shopping for insurance, ask about the options for deductibles when comparing policies.

-Of course, remember that in the event of loss you'll be responsible for the deductible, so make sure that you're comfortable with the amount.
+Of course, remember that you'll be responsible for the deductible in the event of loss, so make sure that you're comfortable with the amount.